 POGGIOLI: And then a long list of promises - tax relief and lost revenue compensation, lower fuel prices for fishing vessels, fresh paint to spruce up the town, a golf course and a gambling casino.
 Berlusconi also proposed making it into a duty-free island and said he too has become a Lampedusan after buying a villa on the Internet.
 The biggest promise he left for the end...

 BERLUSCONI: (Through translator) This island has become the frontline between cultures that do not have democracy and Western civilization, which enjoys democracy, freedom and well-being.
 For this reason, my government will propose Lampedusa for the Nobel Peace Prize.

 POGGIOLI: While a group of loyal Berlusconi supporters cheered, housewife Maria Grazia Gallazzo was outraged.

-Mr. FRANCESCO FERRANTE (Senator, Democratic Party): What a show - a show without truth.
+FRANCESCO FERRANTE: What a show - a show without truth.

 POGGIOLI: Francesco Ferrante is the Sicilian senator of the opposition's Democratic Party.

 VERLANTE: Berlusconi didn't say anything about the cause of what has happened here - 5,000 human beings coming from Tunisia that have been treated like animals.
 He just came here to tell people in Lampedusa a tale, a fable.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.